Berwick, Pennsylvania: Economy

 Berwick was one of the places where the Stuart tank was produced in World War II, with over 15,000 of the tanks being manufactured at an American Car & Foundry plant in the town.
 The American Car & Foundry plant was also a producer of rolling stock for railroads.
 The borough is home to Berwick Offray, a gift ribbon manufacturing division of CSS Industries, and Wise Foods, a snack food company founded by Berwick native Earl Wise in the first half of the twentieth century, famous for its potato chips.

 Education

-Berwick is home to the Berwick Area School District.
-There are six public schools located within the district: Berwick Area High School, Berwick Area Middle School, Nescopeck Elementary School, and Salem Elementary School.
+Berwick is within the Berwick Area School District..
+There are five public schools located within the district: Berwick Area High School, Berwick Area Middle School, Nescopeck Elementary School, West Berwick Elementary School, and Salem Elementary School.
 According to the Pennsylvania Department of Education, as of the 2009–10 school year, 94% of all students in the district attend class regularly and 88% of all students graduate on time.